joomdev/Mighty-Addons/README.md

 Create an issue on the desired product or maybe give us a ⭐. 😀

 ## Changelog

+### 1.3.0
+* Added: Library for Templates and Blocks
+* Added: Pixabay integration in Media Manager
+* Fixed: Button Group Stacking issue when using responsive
+* Fixed: Button Group spacing issue when responsive
+* Fixed: Fixed issue with using SVG in ButtonGroup icon
+* Fixed: Fixed FlipBox Box Shadow when using unsupported effects
+* Fixed: Accordion Bottom Margin theme conflict

 ### 1.2.0
 * Added: Mighty Admin Dashboard